DOOR | sizes, shape, location & number - Ishwaranand

 • Width = 0.4 to 0.6 of height.

-Commonly chosen size of doors as different:
+Commonly chosen sizes of doors as different:

 Types from building or Size of doors in mm